sxiii/bank-of-ideas/README.md

 * One issue / discussion per project.
 * Project markdown file should include the link to general discussion, and general discussion should link to the project markdown descripton (cross-linking).
 * If you want to discuss project or idea "in details" or start working on it, please find author's attached repository for the project and discuss in-detail there.
 If project repo does not exist, create it **AND THEN LINK** this new repo in two places: first, the project markdown ".md" documentation file (read "THE PROCESS" section), second, in the project discussion in issues (if it exist).
+* Resource requests should have separate issues for discussions.

 ### Case for projects that already exist
 First rule of thumb for authours: **please check that your project does not exist in the way you want/see it before publishing**.
 Very often, the authors of the project or idea don't know that somebody already implemented it in a good or better way.
 Please do your own research on existence of your idea **at least in two different languages** and **at least in two search engines**.
 The more you research, the better.